tahasafdari/IGDb/README.md

 - Register an account or log in to an existing one.
 - Browse games, read reviews, and write your own reviews.
 - Follow other users and engage in discussions.
-- Customize your profile and enable dark mode for a personalized experience.
+- Customize your profile for a personalized experience.

-## API Documentation
+## License

-You can find the API documentation (Here goes the link to our documentation) to understand how to interact with the backend GraphQL API.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.